Graduation day recognises the culmination of your hard work with a formal degree ceremony held in the Sheldonian Theatre

 Candidates for higher degrees (D.Phil, M.Phil etc.) must ensure that a bound copy of your thesis, where appropriate, is deposited with the Research Degrees Office both in hard copy and electronically, at least two weeks before the degree ceremony, otherwise you will be unable to take your degree.

-If the University allocates you a space to attend from a waiting list between 60-30 days before the ceremony, you will not be able to withdraw from the ceremony, which would mean your degree would go through in absentia, without the opportunity to take your degree in person at a later date.
+If the University allocates you a space to attend from a waiting list between 60-30 days before the ceremony, you will not be able to withdraw from the ceremony, which would mean, if you are unable to attend, your degree would go through in absentia, without the opportunity to take your degree in person at a later date.

-The University will not accept cancellations less than 60 days ahead of a degree ceremony (unless there are mitigating circumstances).
+The University will not accept cancellations less than 60 days ahead of a degree ceremony.

 If you require more than 60 days' notice to attend a ceremony, you will need to notify the College Academic Office firstname.lastname@example.org before the 60 days cut-off date ahead of the degree day, in order to be removed from the waiting list.
 Otherwise, if you are still on the waiting list, or have been booked onto a ceremony, the above applies.